-The seminar was effective in reaching its outlined goals of doing what the Wilson Center does best, creating a positive neutral space to discuss issues openly and without prejudice or bias towards specific subsets of ideologies or agendas.
+The seminar was effective in reaching its outlined goals and for providing a neutral space to discuss issues openly.
 The participants realized this and embraced the speakers and group exercises.
-Upon its conclusion, the direct advisory to the mayor of Santo Domingo praised how such a successful event was able to bring such a diverse group of individuals while peaking their interest on the subject and retaining their attention throughout the course of the day.
-While successfully planting seeds within the country, adaptation strategies are far and few between but nevertheless a topic of great interest and desire with the people who are looking towards the future.
+Upon its conclusion, the senior advisor to the mayor of Santo Domingo praised how such a successful event was able to bring such a diverse group of individuals, while being able to peak their interest on the subject and retaining their attention throughout the course of the day.